thacherT1D/webdevstuff/Automated_Testing/Automated_JavaScript_Testing.desc.md

 ## Using Mocha and Chai

-Create a new directory called "test-basics". `cd` into it, and then create a subdirectory called test:
+Create a new directory called "test-basics", initialize "test-basics" as a new git repo, `cd` into "test-basics", and then create a subdirectory called test:

 ```sh
 $ mkdir test-basics